WAYS TO PREVENT MALARIA

 Some of the prominent symptoms of Malaria are listed below.

 So what are the ways to prevent malaria?

 Recently, the World Health Organization (WHO) created an ‘ABCD’ to spread awareness about both malaria and malaria treatment among people, especially travellers.
 Here’s how it works:

 B. Bites and how to avoid them

 Depending on where you live, the country you intend to visit, and the time of year, the risk of being bitten by an infected mosquito (and the type of malaria) differs.
 So proper measures need to be taken to avoid being bitten, especially in areas where malaria is prevalent.
 Keep Kala HIT with you always.
 It is one of the products which can be used easily and sprayed hassle-free.

 Although the most effective method, it’s also the most overlooked.
 It’s simple – if you don’t get bitten by any mosquitoes, you will not contract malaria!
 In fact, avoiding bites is not difficult; remembering to follow the precautions is the challenging part.

 Female Anopheles mosquitoes typically bite at twilight and at night (9 pm to 5 am), so this is when you need to take adequate precautions.
 Mosquitoes tend to hide in vacant spaces like below the bed, behind cupboards, in dark corners etc. They usually come out while you are asleep and unaware and bite you.
 This makes it essential for you to ensure that there are no mosquitoes in your room when you go to bed.

 Mosquitoes are found in every part of the world, not just in tropical jungles, so it pays to be always on your guard.
-The failsafe option is to take suitable precautionary measures to avoid being bitten in the first place.
+The fail-safe option is to take suitable control measures of Malaria and avoid being bitten in the first place.
 It’s as simple as that.

 Tips and tricks to make your home pest-free!